 Dr. Shamblaw completed her Ph.D. in clinical psychology at Queen's University in Kingston, Ontario.
 She completed her clinical residency at the University of Manitoba, specializing in perinatal mental health.

-Marie (MA Counselling Psychology) is a qualifying Registered Psychotherapist under the supervision of Dr. Mike Best.
+Marie (MA Counselling Psychology) is a Registered Psychotherapist.
 Utilizing the structure, theory, and techniques of cognitive-behavioural therapy (CBT), Marie includes strategies from solution-focused brief therapy (SFBT), dialectical behavioural therapy (DBT), and narrative therapy.

 In treating concerns regarding mood, emotion regulation, relationships, and life transitions, Marie acknowledges the strengths and values held by each individual and, through client collaboration, incorporates those elements into strategies and next steps.
 Marie operates from a trauma-informed, harm-reduction, and anti-oppressive perspective.